ishehadeh/howlite/writing/report/main.typ

   left: [
 == Overview

 The most notable feature of Howlite is the type system.
 The type system is structural and closely tracks the value of integers.
-For example, you can declare types that only allow the values `1`, `2`, or `5`.
-Types are compared based on their compatibility, not by name.
-For example, the data structure `{ x: int, y: int, z: int }` is compatible with
+For example, you can declare types that only allow the values `1`, `2`, or `5`, most programming languages only offer a few fixed-sized integer types.
+Types are compared based on their structural compatibility, not by name.
 ],
   under: [
-    the type `{ x: int, y: int }`.
-To better understand the language, this section will walk through the process of defining a function to get the index of a character from an ASCII string.
+    So, if type $T$'s underlying binary representation is a superset of a type $U$'s underlying binary representation, then $T$ is assignable to $U$.
+For example, the data structure `{ x: int, y: int, z: int }` is compatible with the type `{ x: int, y: int }` (for more detail see @sc-polymorphism).
   ]
 )

-// TODO: the transition here is a bit sudden, do we need a sentance prior to type defs?
-#v(1em)
+To better understand the language, this section will walk through the process of defining a function to get the index of a character from an ASCII string.

 #wrapped-figure(
   left: include "examples/index_of/typedefs.typ",
   right: [
     First, we define a character as any number between `0` and `127` (i.e. 7-bit ASCII characters).
     Next is the definition of a standard 32-bit integer, which is used to index the array.
-    Finally, we define a variant of `i32` that is only positive.
+    Finally, we define NatI32, an unsigned 31-bit integer.
-    We'll use this type to represent the index, which can't be negative.
   ],
+  under: [
+      We'll use this type to represent the index, which can't be negative, the sign bit is reserved to signal that the character wasn't found.
+  ]
 )